buildpacks/spec/buildpack.md

 **GIVEN:**
 - A reference to the previously created OCI image described above and
-- The final ordered group of buildpacks determined during detection,
+- The final ordered group of buildpacks determined during the detection phase,

 For each buildpack in the group,